SabreDevStudio/WidgetLibrary/README.md

    Please note that the widget should be the controller + view only, and it should not model domain objects or implement any business logic.
 Please put domain objects in 'datamodel' directory, and for any business logic create separate angular services.
 4. At least for test purposes you will also create a test HTML page that will use only this widget (typically paired with the Search Form widget).
 Please see `www` directory for examples.

-You controller logic will very probably be very similar to the following pattern:
-- If search criteria elements were predefined in as widget directive attributes, assembly SearchCriteria object, validate it and execute search
-- Upon receiving new search criteria event, validate the search criteria received.
-If validation is not successful then you may return validation error messages to the user.
-- When search criteria are valid, execute search in data service.
-Update Angular scope objects that the view listens on and renders.
-- If data service does not return data or returns errors, present information to the user that the result for given city pair could not be produced.
-- for subsequent search criteria received, apart from processing and updating scope objects, make sure you clear all old scope results, in particular old error messages if present.
-In such case you may reuse (inherit from) the `BaseController`, which implements the skeleton for all the workflow described above.
+If your widget (controller) logic is similar to the workflow described in previous section [Widgets use cases and workflow](#WidgetsWorkflow), then you may reuse (inherit from) the `BaseController`, which implements the skeleton for all the workflow described above.
 As `BaseController` was identified later, not every widget which could uses it, but all new widgets should use it.

 Regarding the widget view templates, please you may reuse the patterns currently used: